 Most of our knowledge about ancient human history comes from bits of pottery and statues and networks of small walls excavated by heavily-bearded archaeologists.

-So as far as the concrete proof goes, we have to derive our conclusions from written language alone.
+So as far as the concrete proof goes, you have to derive any conclusions from written language alone.

 The Origins of Language in Agricultural Societies